Real estate calculators and rental market data

 Sacramento, CA

-Bay Area workers discovered they could live here for a third of the price and just commute — or work remote.
-That spillover completely changed this market.
-Way more demand than five years ago, and it's not going back.
-All the California landlord regulations still apply though, because of course they do.
+Bay Area workers figured out they could live here for a third of the price and either commute or work remote.
+That spillover changed Sacramento.
+Way more demand than five years ago, and it isn't going back.
+The California landlord regulations still apply though.
+Of course they do.

 20 zip codes